fab-log/fab-log.github.io/movingBalls/README.md

 ## Moving balls

 The app shows three balls slowly floating through a visually defined section.
 Each ball is animated with changing colors, 3D effects, and a colored shadow.
 No installation is required.
-Opening the link above will run the app automatically in any browser.
+The app runs in any browser.

 Moving balls is a fun project grown from an exercise.
 It can serve for distraction, calming down or as a screen saver.
 In case you have any questions or remarks on the project, feel free to leave a comment here.